 If you mostly want to make soup, it's worth considering a soup maker.
 These have a heating element at the bottom of the jug, which means you can blend and cook your soup all in the same appliance.
 They usually also have a smoothie setting, so you might not need to get a blender as well.

-Vacuuming blending is a recent trend with some new expensive blenders.
-They can take air out of the jug or cup before blending.
-It's often claimed that this produces brighter, more flavourful smoothies with fewer bubbles and less foam on top, and that the smoothie should separate out into layers less over time.
+Vacuum blending is a recent trend in newer, more expensive blenders that take air out of the jug or cup before blending.
+It's often claimed that this produces brighter, more flavoursome smoothies with fewer bubbles and less foam on top, and that the smoothie should separate out into layers less over time.

-Bigger claims can even include that it will stay fresh for longer and retain more of the nutrients of the original ingredients.
+Bigger claims can even include that smoothies will stay fresh for longer and retain more of the nutrients of the original ingredients.
 With ordinary blenders, the high-speed blending action can introduce lots of air into the mix.
 So, in theory, the lack of oxygen in the blending jug would help to prevent the smoothie oxidising – in the same way that avocados or apples go brown – by preventing enzymes from undergoing a chemical reaction that creates melanin.
-The lack of oxygen should also help to stop water-soluble vitamins, such as B-complex vitamins and vitamin C, from oxidising – helping to preserve the amount of each in your smoothie.
+The lack of oxygen is also said to help to stop water-soluble vitamins, such as B-complex vitamins and vitamin C, from oxidising, helping to preserve the amount of each in your smoothie.

-In our , we found that it produces a smoothie with fewer bubbles and less foam on top.
-But the smoothies weren't brighter or more flavourful, and didn't have less separation.
-We kept them in the fridge for four days, and found it didn't stay fresh for longer, either.
+In our vacuum blending try-out, we found that vacuum blending produces a smoothie with fewer bubbles and less foam on top.
+But the smoothies we made weren't brighter or more flavoursome, and didn't have less separation.
+We kept them in the fridge for four days, and found that they didn't stay fresh for longer, either.

 Don't shop for a blender without using our checklist below to ensure you get a blender with the extra features you really need.

-Speed settings: Variable speeds give more blending control.
-Most blenders have at least two speeds, while some have programs designed for specific tasks, such as milkshakes or ice crushing.
+Speed settings Variable speeds give more blending control.
+Most blenders have at least two speeds, while some have programs designed for specific tasks, such as making milkshakes.

-Tamper: This is a stick used to safely push ingredients towards the blending blades when stuck.
-Handy for thicker mixes such as instant ice cream, but ideally the blender shouldn't need manual intervention to blend smoothly.
+Tamper This is a stick used to safely push ingredients towards the blending blades when stuck.
+They're handy for thicker mixes such as instant ice-cream, but ideally the blender shouldn't need manual intervention to blend smoothly.

-Smart connectivity: This is when a blender can connect with your smartphone to unlock extra features.
-The only smart blender we've tested is the that, the manufacturer claims, will work with an app on your phone to analyse the nutritional content of your smoothie.
+Smart connectivity This is when a blender can connect with your smartphone to unlock extra features.
+The only smart blender we've tested is the , which the manufacturer claims will work with an app on your phone to analyse the nutritional content of your smoothie.